-I get it; you want to ensure that your storytelling efforts align with your nonprofit's goals.
+You want to ensure your storytelling efforts align with your nonprofit's goals.
 This is why finding the right story to resonate with your audience and advance your mission is crucial.
 The right story will connect your mission to real people and their experiences.

 To overcome this concern, start by identifying the right story.
 A beautiful and captivating story told at the wrong time will not fully resonate with your audience.

 For example, we crafted a dope story about the interconnectedness of cars, air quality, and economic opportunity for our client's fundraiser campaign.

 Everyone approved and enjoyed the story, but it didn't move the donation needle as expected.
 Did it garner some donations?
 Yes, but not in the way to reach our goals.

 Ultimately, we learned that a story wasn't needed when donors considered giving.
 We needed a different story, preferably an impact or a donor story.

 Another concern your organization may have about personal storytelling is how to measure the impact of these efforts.